 October 20, 2013 – Helping a fellow worker

 August 20, 2014 – A female worker blowing away dust from a statue.

-Cangnan, in Zhejiang, is nationally known recycled cotton processing base: the annual output value reached nearly 90 billion of RMB.
-More than 95 percent of the country's textile industry material expected to converge here: recycled cotton is processed into new colorful pet toys, rope yarn, sanitary ware, industrial fabrics, etc. sold around the world.
-Cotton recycling and processing has become an important pillar of Cangnan County.
-September 20, 2011, a worker's eyes covered by dust.
+Cangnan, in Zhejiang, is a nationally known recycled cotton processing base: the annual output value reached nearly 90 billion RMB.
+More than 95 percent of the country’s textile industry material is expected to converge here: recycled cotton is processed into new colorful pet toys, rope yarn, sanitary ware, industrial fabrics, etc. sold around the world.
+Cotton recycling and processing have become an important pillar of Cangnan County.
+On September 20, 2011, a worker’s eyes were covered by dust.